thecml/kubernetes-on-arm/README.md

 # This script will install and setup docker etc.
 kube-config install

-# First, it will update the system and install docker
+# First, it will install docker, if not present
-# Then it will download prebuilt Kubernetes binaries
+# Then it will download kube deploy
-# Later, if you build kubernetes yourself via "kube-config build-images", all binaries will be replaced with the latest version

 # It will ask for which hostname you want.
 Defaults to kubepi.